 Pretty much!
 All our courses include a significant portion of trail riding, so you will want to bring your mountain bike, preferably with suspension although not mandatory.
 Considerations include very rocky trails, mud, and steep, uneven descents.
 Access points are often quite far away if there's a breakdown.
 We strongly discourage using any bicycle with thin tires, even on the sprint courses, as you may find long sections unrideable.
 IMPORTANT NOTE: Road bikes and Cyclocross bikes are NOT allowed on the Subaru Long Course, and not recommended for Suntrail Course & Run Duathlon.
 A recently-tuned Mountain Bike is actually part of the mandatory gear for the Subaru Long Course, but we do not want anyone to have to walk their bike out of the woods so please consider using a recently-tuned and reliable mountain bike for a enjoyable race experience for the sprint courses as well.
 All Kids Race participants need to bring a suitably-sized bicycle.

 What’s the Kids Race?

-The SUMMER HOUSE PARK Kids Adventure Race is a fun event run entirely within Bluewater Park, benefiting Grey Bruce Health Services Foundation.
+The SUMMER HOUSE PARK Kids Adventure Race is a fun event run entirely within Bluewater Park, benefiting New Hope Community Bikes.
 It is timed as best as possible to allow you to finish the Suntrail Course or duathlon and cheer on your kids.
-If you absolutely rock the Buff Long course with a good time, you may arrive in time as well.
+If you absolutely rock the Subaru Long course with a good time, you may arrive in time as well.
 Specific details are HERE

-Can I paddle a SUP/rowboat or a tandem kayak in Suntrail Course?
+Can I paddle a SUP or a tandem kayak in Suntrail Course?